When the World Comes Down: Composition

 In an interview with She Knows Entertainment, Ritter commented "I think When the World Comes Down has been a journey.
-I was twenty-three when I started writing this record.
-I'm twenty-four now... people say when you graduate college you figure out who you are.
+I was 23 when I started writing this record.
+I'm 24 now... people say when you graduate college you figure out who you are.
 If I had graduated college, this would be that moment – now.
 I think I was most questioning life when I was getting off the road with Move Along and this record was therapy for me.
 It's everything I needed it to be for me."

 The first songs to be written that made it onto the album were "I Wanna", "Back to Me", and "Breakin'".
-While "I Wanna" was written over a six-month period, with Ritter making constant refinements, the following songs "Gives You Hell" and "Another Heart Calls" were all written during a road trip to Vancouver, British Columbia, Canada, with "Fallin' Apart" and "Mona Lisa" getting scored in Rabun County, Georgia, the latter of which was recorded live in one take.
+While "I Wanna" was written over six months, with Ritter making constant refinements, the following songs "Gives You Hell" and "Another Heart Calls" were all written during a road trip to Vancouver, British Columbia, Canada, with "Fallin' Apart" and "Mona Lisa" getting scored in Rabun County, Georgia, the latter of which was recorded live in one take.
 The album was later named When the World Comes Down as Ritter saw the title track as "a perfect, simple work of art".